Shadowghost/jellyfin-rffmpeg/README.md

 The rFFmpeg binary is located at `/usr/local/bin/rffmpeg` and accessible to Jellyfin as `/usr/local/bin/ffmpeg`.

+Mount the rffmpeg Database located at `/var/lib/rffmpeg/` to ensure the manually added hosts will be persistent.

 The stock configuration should work for most users, but you can overwrite the default configuration by mounting an alternative one to `/etc/rffmpeg/rffmpeg.yml`.

 To execute `rffmpeg` commands against the container, for instance to add hosts or view status, use: